A CRF-based Framework for Tracklet Inactivation in Online Multi-Object Tracking: Related work

 Machine learning approaches have proven to be effective for dealing with the MOT problems through years of practice.
 The most popular paradigm in this direction is tracking-by-detection \cite{Ciaparrone2019,Mekonnen2019}.
 The interested objects are firstly detected by using a deep convolutional neural network.
 The affinity scores based on appearance and motion information of the objects are then computed.
 Finally, the objects are correlated through data association.
 One of the first algorithms that follows this paradigm is the Simple Online and Realtime Tracking (SORT) algorithm \cite{Bewley2016a} which uses the Kuhn–Munkres algorithm \cite{Kuhn1955a} for data association and a Kalman filter \cite{Kalman1960b} for observation correction.
 DeepSORT has been proposed in \cite{Wojke2018b} to further improve SORT by learning a deep association metric in visual appearance space.
 Zhou et al. \cite{zhou2018deep} have enhanced the tracking accuracy by using a deep alignment network.
 In addition, a local-to-global strategy for robust data association has been introduced in \cite{dai2018instance}.
 In recent years, some dedicated tracking algorithms have been designed either to increase the recall and accuracy of the detector, or to enhance the performance of data association \cite{bao2020pose,Yu2016,Karunasekera2019,fu2019multi,Lu2017,Sheng2019a}.

-Another line of work follows the paradigm of tracking-by-SOT, which assigns an individual single object tracker for each tracking target.
+Another line of works follow the paradigm of tracking-by-SOT, which assigns an individual single object tracker for each tracking target.
 The approaches following this paradigm are effective because single object trackers often pay more attention to the similarity between nearby image patches in consecutive frames than to the integrity of semantic information.
 Hence, some objects that the detector fails to discover can be recognized by using the single object trackers.
 This point of view holds particularly well in the trackers based on correlation filters.
-For example, the kernelized correlation filters (KCF) proposed in \cite{Henriques2015b} has been employed to solve the MOT problems \cite{Chu2019a}.
-In \cite{Zhu2018b}, the efficient convolution operators (ECOs) proposed in \cite{Danelljan2017b} have been utilized for dealing with the MOT problems with remarkable performance.
+For example, the kernelized correlation filters (KCF) proposed in \cite{Henriques2015b} have been employed as single object trackers in \cite{Chu2019a}.
+In \cite{Zhu2018b}, the efficient convolution operators (ECOs) proposed in \cite{Danelljan2017b} have been utilized for dealing with the online MOT problem.

-The state-of-the-art tracker, Tracktor++ \cite{Bergmann2019}, generally falls into the paradigm of tracking-by-detection.
+More recently, Bergmann et al.~\cite{Bergmann2019} have developed a simultaneous detection and tracking framework named as Tracktor++, which achieves state-of-the-art tracking performance.
 It leverages a Faster R-CNN to discover new tracking targets.
-Notice that the positions of confirmed tracking objects are regressed in later frames by using the regression head of the Faster R-CNN, which differs from the traditional tracking-by-detection approaches.
-Using such a tracking pipeline, a challenge is the necessity to reasonably inactivate a tracklet in case it drifts to uninterested regions.
-In Fig.~\ref{fig1}, we can see that the simple strategy adopted in \cite{Bergmann2019} is unreliable, which needs to be improved.
+The positions of confirmed tracking objects are regressed in later frames by using the regression head of the Faster R-CNN, which differs from the traditional tracking-by-detection approaches.
+Another state-of-the-art tracker, CenterTrack~\cite{zhou2020tracking} has adopted a similar notion.
+It takes the concatenation of two images as input and directly predicts the offsets of objects across adjacent frames.
+A greedy matching algorithm is then employed for subsequent data association.

+Despite of the various merits possessed by previous methods, the issue of tracklet inactivation has not been sufficiently investigated.
+Trackers without reliable mechanism for tracklet inactivation have the drawback of being liable to make ID related mistakes.
+In this paper, we study and address this issue by developing a CRF-based framework.